Estimated reading time: 20 minutes

 On our 2nd weekend, we included a meeting with one of our bankers to change the kind of accounts in which we hold our cash.

-I finally convinced hubby to get a better-paying high-interest account for his little “Mad Money” Account.
+I finally convinced my hubby to open a better-paying, high-interest account for his little “Mad Money” account.

-I convinced him by telling him exactly just how much interest money he had left on the table by letting his funds sit in a poor-paying account.
+I convinced him by explaining exactly how much interest money he had left on the table by letting his funds sit in a low-paying account.

 Once that was out, the rest of the day was devoted to cooking and baking.

-I re-connected by telephone with my longtime friend of almost 50 years.
+Recently, I reconnected with my longtime friend by telephone, whom I’ve known for almost 50 years.

 I was sad to hear that life has been challenging for him, with severe medical issues, a failed marriage, and some nasty financial challenges resulting from his medical situation.